 Queenstown Tasmania : A feature packed town at the end of urbanisation.

 None were hardier than Thomas Currie who prospected up the deep eastern gorge of a Queen River tributary noting a large spectacular waterfall on his right.
-He continued onto a ridge between Mt Owen and Mt Lyell and after recovering from near exhaustion he headed back down the Queen river valley without knowing he had camped and a few hundred yards from the Iron Blow.
+He continued onto a ridge between Mt Owen and Mt Lyell and after recovering from near exhaustion he headed back down the Queen River valley without knowing he had camped just a few hundred yards from the Iron Blow.

 Horsetail Falls - pre devastation